XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/creatures/animal-sheep.md

 __Spawn:__ Overworld on Grass
 __Breeding:__ <ItemLink id="minecraft:wheat"/>
 __Properties:__
-Sheep can be dyed and sheared.
-The *Seep* variant depends on the biome in which they spawn.
+*Sheep* can be dyed and sheared.
+The *Sheep* variant depends on the biome in which they spawn.

 ------